-Medical information you need to know as an independent adult with phenylketonuria (PKU)
+Medical information you need to know as an adult with PKU

 Overview of the Condition:

-Phenylketonuria (PKU) is a rare condition in which the body cannot break down an important amino acid called phenylalanine (Phe), which is found in all protein foods.
-Because people can’t break down this chemical, it builds up in the body and can cause serious health problems.
+Phenylketonuria (PKU) is a rare condition in which your body cannot break down an important amino acid called phenylalanine (Phe), which is found in all protein foods.
+Because you can’t break down this chemical, it builds up in your body and can cause serious health problems.

 Possible Medical Problems for Babies and Children:

-- If a phenylalanine-restricted diet is followed, babies will develop normally – if not, babies are at risk for mental retardation, delayed social skills, hyperactivity, seizures, skin rashes, and other medical problems
+- If a Phe-restricted diet is followed, babies will develop normally – if not, babies are at risk for mental retardation, delayed social skills, hyperactivity, seizures, skin rashes, and other medical problems.

 Possible Medical Problems & Symptoms for Teens and Young Adults:

 - Inability to finish reading a book

 - Planning, organization and other executive functioning skills

 - Breath and skin may smell “musty”